duplico/tulsa-crime-map/README.md

     $ pip install --requirement requirement.txt

+You will also need a Google Maps API key, which you should put in api_key.py.
+A skeleton for this file is provided in api_key.py.example.

 ### License ###

 [Leaflet.label](https://github.com/Leaflet/Leaflet.label), included here, is Copyright (c) 2012 Jacob Toye, released under the MIT License.